The Four Elements to Creating a Business you Love

 So now you know that client attraction is nothing more than letting people know you exist, the next question to ask yourself is: “What feels juicy, in flow, and fun for me as a way of doing that?”

-(I talk more about the different ways you can market yourself in my article: The zillion million ways to market your business )
+(I talk more about the different ways you can market yourself in my blog The zillion million ways to market your business )

-The most important thing that I can tell you today is that there is no one right way for you to get clients. the only right way is the one that lights you up and that you enjoy doing.
-Of course, it also needs to work to attract your ideal clients – they need to find you.
+The most important thing that I can tell you today is that there is no one right way for you to get clients.
+The only right way is the one that gets you in front of the right people, and that you enjoy doing.

 2. Nurture